-Casein hydrolysate, cold-filtered whey protein, etc. Do these terms even mean anything or are they just meaningless words to make the label look prettier?
+Casein hydrolysate, cold-filtered whey protein, etc. Do these terms even mean anything or are they just meaningless terms to make the label look prettier?

-Protein hydrolysates, or “hydrolyzed” proteins, first came onto the scene in baby formulas oddly enough.
+Protein hydrolysates, or ‘hydrolyzed’ proteins, first came onto the scene when it comes to baby formulas, oddly enough.

-Milk is nutritious but also contains many things that a baby’s gastrointestinal tract can’t handle, as well as some allergens.
+Milk is nutritious but also contains many things that a baby’s gastrointestinal tract cannot properly digest, as well as some allergens.
 Partial hydrolysis of whey has been investigated for potentially reducing how allergic infant formulas are.

-It is uncertain why hydrolysis was introduced into sports supplements but there are two major things that appear to be happening with them when compared to concentrates; they are significantly more soluble (to the point of casein losing its gel forming properties when hydrolysed) and the bioactive peptides may be able to act faster.
+It’s unclear why hydrolysis was introduced into sports supplements but there are two major things that appear to be happening with them when compared to regular proteins; they’re significantly more soluble (to the point of casein losing its gel forming properties when hydrolysed) and the bioactive peptides may be able to act faster.

 So it seems that acid hydrolysis can do some things to the quaternary proteins and make some unique ones, cool!

-For exercise, however?
-It’s effective as a protein supplement with no major differences when compared to the other variants (concentrate and isolate) for muscle growth, strength, and satellite cell recruitment (which may promote long-term muscle gains).
+It does appear to be useful as a protein supplement and direct comparisons to other whey variants have found no major differences for muscle growth, strength, or satellite cell recruitment (which may promote long-term muscle gains).

 For now, the major factor with hydrolyzed proteins is that they are insanely water soluble to the point where it looks like you’re just drinking colored water.
 It would be cool if that fat loss result could be replicated.